nealmcb/dm_dev_guide/rust/rust.rst

 The de-facto location, and reference implementation, of rust within the lsst science pipelines is in a package called ``rubinoxide``.
 This does not mean developers are not allowed to use rust in another dedicated package, but unless there is a compelling reason to do so rust code should be placed in ``rubinoxide``.
 This guide assumes the package layout of ``rubinoxide``.
-Any other Rust based packages that are written should adhear to this as best as possible.
+Any other Rust based packages that are written should adhere to this as best as possible.

 2. Rust Version
 ---------------